BjarniHaukur/ngram-llm-analysis/DIARY.md

 #### Comparison with the Opponent Group:
 - The opponent group sticks to using a database and doesn't store the tree in memory, unlike our approach.
 - Their SQL file is compressed to 2.3GB locally, while we chose uncompressed data in memory to avoid time overhead.
+- A single n-gram lookup takes around a second for them, compared to our μs range lookup time.
 #### Potential Optimizations and Challenges:
 - We explored the idea of making n-gram generation and training asynchronous in different processes and plan to test this.
 - Unfortunately, the person responsible for implementation wasn't present, so we couldn’t dive into the technical details.